 An actor whose raw, intense performances and turbulent public journey have made him one of Hollywood's most discussed figures.

-Shia LaBeouf's career is a distinctly American saga of early fame, artistic rebellion, and public unraveling.
-He became a household name as a teenager on Disney's *Even Stevens*, winning an Emmy and embodying a kind of manic, relatable charm.
-His transition to leading man in blockbuster franchises like *Transformers* seemed seamless, but LaBeouf chafed against the commercial machinery.
-He pivoted sharply, seeking credibility in gritty indie films and performance art that often blurred the line between his life and his work.
-This period was marked by arresting performances in films like *Fury* and *Honey Boy*—the latter a self-written therapy session about his childhood—but also by public controversies and legal troubles.
-His story is less a linear career path and more a continuous, public negotiation of identity, trauma, and the price of authenticity in the spotlight.
+Shia LaBeouf won an Emmy as a teenager on Disney's *Even Stevens*, embodying a manic, relatable charm.
+He transitioned to leading man in blockbuster franchises like *Transformers*, but chafed against the commercial machinery.
+He pivoted to gritty indie films and performance art that blurred his life and work.
+This period included arresting performances in *Fury* and *Honey Boy*—the latter a self-written therapy session about his childhood—alongside public controversies and legal troubles.
+His story is a continuous negotiation of identity, trauma, and the price of authenticity in the spotlight.

 1981–1996